Judge vs. Judge

 Judge vs. Judge is a 2017 South Korean television series starring Park Eun-bin, Yeon Woo-jin, Dong Ha and Na Hae-ryung.
 It aired on SBS TV from November 22, 2017 to January 11, 2018, every Wednesday and Thursday at 22:00 (KST) for 32 episodes.

 Synopsis

-The story of a fiery judge Lee Jung-joo (Park Eun-bin) who fights to reveal innocence of her older brother who was framed for rape and murder and got killed while trying to acquit himself.
+The series tell the story of a fiery judge, Lee Jung-joo (Park Eun-bin), who fights to prove the innocence of her older brother, framed for rape and murder and killed while trying to acquit himself.